nselem/corason/README.md

 Follow the steps, and type the commands into your terminal, do not type $.

 ### 0. Install docker engine
 CORASON runs on docker.
 If you have docker engine installed, please skip this step.
-This is a Linux minimal docker installation guide, if you don't use Linux or you are looking for a detailed tutorial on Linux/Windows/Mac Docker engine installation please consult [Docker getting Starting] (https://docs.docker.com/linux/step_one/).
+This is a Linux minimal docker installation guide, if you don't use Linux or you are looking for a detailed tutorial on Linux/Windows/Mac Docker engine installation please consult [Docker getting Starting](https://docs.docker.com/linux/step_one/).

 `$ curl -fsSL https://get.docker.com/ | sh `
 *if you don’t have curl search on this document curl installation